-In 2015 we will run two tours – one in May (South Western region) and one in September (the Western region).
+In 2016 we will run two tours – one in May (Western Edges) and one in September (Discover the North).
 Traveling off the peak season of summer keeps the prices lower and avoids crowds.
 Consider joining us this year for ….

 “These tours are not about piling into a bus and stopping to see some standing stones and abbey ruins,” states Burgoyne.
 “Our tours are about becoming an image in an ancient landscape and traveling within the context of a story.
 At the end of our tours, guests feel a spiritual transformation.”

 I went on the Thin Places tour that covered the south of Ireland .
 My favorite stop was Hoare Abbey because of its beautiful and haunting setting, in the shadow of the Rock of Cashel, evoked such a strong sense of time passing and the lives lived in its now-crumbling walls.
 I like the tour because we could immerse ourselves in the magical atmosphere of Irish history, spirit, and belief: a combination deeply integrated and intertwined in the people’s character.